-Experts believe that the cause of a Bartholin cyst is a backup of fluid.
+Experts believe that the cause of a Bartholin's cyst is a backup of fluid.
 Fluid may accumulate when the opening of the gland (duct) becomes obstructed, perhaps by the growth of a flap of skin or because of infection.

 A cyst can become infected, forming an abscess.
-A number of bacteria may cause the infection, including common bacteria, such as Escherichia coli (E. coli), as well as bacteria that cause sexually transmitted diseases such as gonorrhea and chlamydia.
+A number of bacteria may cause the infection, including common bacteria, such as Escherichia coli (E. coli), as well as bacteria that cause sexually transmitted infections such as gonorrhea and chlamydia.

 Bartholin cysts are likely to persist.
 Abscesses may recur and again require treatment.

 Preparing for your appointment